We've relaunched our Instagram channel! Why not follow us, and get to know the staff at Ataxia UK, and Hope the Bear, a little better? Read more

 Spinocerebellar ataxia 11 (SCA11)

-Friedreich's ataxia is the most common form of ataxia, and is characterized by an inherited mutation in the frataxin (FXN) gene leading to reduced levels of frataxin, a protein essential for life and cell survival.
+Friedreich's ataxia is the most common form of hereditary ataxia, and is caused by an inherited mutation in the frataxin (FXN) gene.
+See our information booklet for more information:

 Our meetings take place at 11am at The Deal Centre for the Retired, 3 Park Street, Deal, Kent.
 Get in touch with Christine to come along.

 Our meetings take place at The Roller Mill, Mill Lane, Uckfield TN22 5AA - please contact Jean for more information!

 Vanessa Bartlett [email protected] 07701 007 825